francescocolazzo/neustadt-project/README.md

 To get started with this project, you will need to have on your local machine Docker Desktop (`https://www.docker.com/products/docker-desktop`).

 * Makefile described below is usefull for operating systems of the UNIX family.
-To build and run the project, through the terminal enter into project directory and launch the command make run-app
+To build and run the project, through the terminal enter into project directory and launch the command: make run-app